Mountain Sounds, Legacy of Dulcimers

 Asheville is home to a number of talented dulcimer players, and visitors to the area might hear dulcimer music played in one of the many live music venues in town, or even on the sidewalks of downtown that are frequented by buskers and street performers.

 Interested musicians and others can also visit Jerry's showroom, Song of the Wood, by appointment.
-A new shop in downtown's Grove Arcade, Appalachian Strings, features locally handmade instruments, including an upright dulcimer, which is constructed and tuned like its mountain cousin, but is played upright, similar to a banjo or guitar.
+A shop in downtown's Grove Arcade, Woodrow Instrument Co., features locally handmade instruments, including an upright dulcimer, which is constructed and tuned like its mountain cousin, but is played upright, similar to a banjo or guitar.